fazekaszs/loco_hd/PY_SCRIPTS.md

  The first keys of the dictionary are the CASP IDs of the structures, while the second keys are the predictor IDs ("true", "1", ...
 "5").
  The values are the BioPython structures.
-Note, that atoms not present in the experimental structures, but are present in the predicted structures are filtered out!
+Note, that atoms not present in the experimental structures, but present in the predicted structures are filtered out!
 Set the constants `PREDICTOR_KEY`, `TARFILE_ROOT` and `TARGET_DIR` to their appropriate values.
 2. `casp14_create_data_for_ost.py` converts the previously mentioned